 A. Essential Ingredients

-- Onions: For added flavor and aroma.
+- Onions: Give flavor and a bit of sweetness.

 B. Alternative Ingredients